RunpengGao/rp_gao.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in School of Electrical and Automation Engineering, Nanjing Normal University, 2016-2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in School of Electronic Science and Engineering, Nanjing University, 2020-2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======